History of Sindh: Samma dynasty (1333–1520)

 The Samma dynasty was a Sindhi dynasty that ruled in Sindh, and parts of Kutch, Punjab and Balochistan from c.
 1351 to c.
 1524 CE, with their capital at Thatta.

 The Sammas overthrew the Soomras soon after 1335 and the last Soomra ruler took shelter with the governor of Gujarat, under the protection of Muhammad bin Tughluq, the sultan of Delhi.
 Mohammad bin Tughlaq made an expedition against Sindh in 1351 and died at Sondha, possibly in an attempt to restore the Soomras.
 With this, the Sammas became independent.
 The next sultan, Firuz Shah Tughlaq attacked Sindh in 1365 and 1367, unsuccessfully, but with reinforcements from Delhi he later obtained Banbhiniyo's surrender.
 For a period the Sammas were therefore subject to Delhi again.
 Later, as the Sultanate of Delhi collapsed they became fully independent.
 Jam Unar was the founder of Samma dynasty mentioned by Ibn Battuta.

 The Samma civilization contributed significantly to the evolution of the Indo-Islamic architectural style.
 Thatta is famous for its necropolis, which covers 10 square km on the Makli Hill.
 It has left its mark in Sindh with magnificent structures including the Makli Necropolis of its royals in Thatta.

 Arghun dynasty (1520–1591)

 The Arghun dynasty were a dynasty of either Mongol, Turkic or Turco-Mongol ethnicity, who ruled over the area between southern Afghanistan, and Sindh from the late 15th century to the early 16th century as the Sindh's sixth dynasty.
 They claimed their descent and name from Ilkhanid-Mongol Arghun Khan.

 Arghun rule was divided into two branches: the Arghun branch of Dhu'l-Nun Beg Arghun that ruled until 1554, and the Tarkhan branch of Muhammad 'Isa Tarkhan that ruled until 1591 as the seventh dynasty of Sindh.

 Early modern era

 Mughal Era (1591–1701)

+In the late 16th century, Sindh was brought into the Mughal Empire by Akbar, himself born in the Rajputana kingdom in Umerkot in Sindh.

+In 1591, Akbar sent an army to conquer lower Sindh from the Tarkhan dynasty.
+Jani Beg put up a resistance but was defeated by the Mughal forces and his principality was annexed.

+In 1593, the Mughal annexed the Tarkhan dynasty after defeating the last Tarkhan ruler, Mirza Jani Beg; Jani Beg and his son Mirza Ghazi Beg continued to rule as Governors for the Mughals.